atilaspo/atilaspo/README.md

 - 📡 I just become a [CCNA]
 - 🌱  I’m currently learning Python, AWS Fundamentals and Guitar
-- 💻  looking to get my first job in the IT sector
+- 💻  Looking to get my first job in the IT sector
 - 🎯  Goals: Contribute with real projects
-- 📍   Fun fact: I love to freestyle and play guitar
+- 📍   Fun fact: I love freestyle rap and play guitar

 <br />